italiangrid/storm/documentation/functional-description/1.11.2/index.md

 {% assign image_width="800px" %}
 {% include documentation/image.html %}
 {% assign label_title="Fig. 5" %}
-{% assign label_description="Example of distributed StoRM Service Architecture<br/>with one BackEnd, different pools of FrontEnds, GridHTTPs and GridFTPs." %}
+{% assign label_description="Example of distributed StoRM Service Architecture<br/>with one Backend, different pools of Frontends, GridHTTPs and GridFTPs." %}
 {% include documentation/label.html %}

-### StoRM Front-End <a name="stormfrontend">&nbsp;</a>
+### StoRM Frontend <a name="stormfrontend">&nbsp;</a>

-The Front-End component exposes the SRM web service interface, manages user authentication and stores the data of the SRM requests into the database.
+The Frontend component exposes the SRM web service interface, manages user authentication and stores the data of the SRM requests into the database.
 It's mainly written in C/C++.
 It relies on the GSOAP framework to expose the SRM interface and it uses the CGSI-GSOAP plugin to manage secure connection with clients.

 #### GSI Authentication <a name="gsiauth">&nbsp;</a>